MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

    >[!WARNING]
    >Changing your Chat RSC or Team RSC configuration to DisabledForAllApps will disable pre-approval in your tenant and users will encounter errors when attempting to install RSC enabled apps.

-## Enable preapproval for Chat RSC
+### Enable preapproval for Chat RSC

 You can check and change the current state of your Chat RSC configurations by using `Get-MgBetaChatRscConfiguration` and `Set-MgBetaChatRscConfiguration` cmndlets.

 1. `Get-MgBetaChatRscConfiguration`
 1. `Set-MgBetaChatRscConfiguration -State EnabledForPreApprovedAppsOnly`

-## Enable preapproval for Team RSC
+### Enable preapproval for Team RSC

 You can check the current state of your Team RSC configurations by using the `Get-MgBetaTeamsRscConfiguration` and `Set-MgBetaTeamRscConfiguration` cmndlets.

 1. `Get-MgBetaTeamRscConfiguration`
 1. `Set-MgBetaTeamRscConfiguration -State EnabledForPreApprovedAppsOnly`

-# Create a preapproval
+## Create a preapproval

 Preapprovals can be created to preapprove RSC permissions against certain sensitivity labels in your tenant.
 This means you can dictate what data RSC-enabled apps have access to.
-In this section we'll create a pre-approval without a sensitivity label for use with any sensitivity group, and with a sensitivity label for use against certain data.
+In this section, we'll create a pre-approval without a sensitivity label for use with any sensitivity group, and with a sensitivity label for use against certain data.
 To create a pre-approval, you'll need the following information:

 1. The Teams App ID of the app you wish to pre-approve
 2. The RSC permissions associated with the app you want to pre-approve